 How Old-Time Values Are Blossoming In The Market Common

-Curious, Larry went online to discover more about the company, and saw that they were hiring in Market Common.
-Attracted by what he saw online, he filled out an application.
+Curious, Larry went online to discover more about the hat’s origins, and discovered that the company who sold them was hiring in the Market Common.
+Attracted by what he read, he filled out an application.

 Larry jives with Orvis’ company values.
-He’s always been a self-admitted dog person, community person, and retail person— working in the latter industry for the past 50 years.
+He’s always been a self-admitted dog person, community person, and retail person— working in the latter industry for the past fifty years.

 Larry was born and raised in Myrtle Beach.
 At sixteen, he went on the road playing the drums professionally, until he was 22.